 That’s right.
 I want to celebrate women of color from all walks of life so that we realize we’re not alone.
 Growing up, I wanted to be a writer, but I really only knew dead white writers.
 Dead white male writers.
 I thought that’s what I had to be.
 I didn’t know any Latino or Latina writers until I was like 17 years old.

-I have to tell you something about that.
 It was a pivotal change for me, too.
 I like to read a lot, and this goes back to filtering influences.

 I’m trying to be the best American that I can be, so I’m reading about all these people that we know that are celebrated by white patriarchal culture — the founding fathers, these robber-baron titans of industry — and not feeling any more empowered, OK?